melaniewalsh/Cornell-DH-Notebooks/README.md

 ### Table of Contents file

 The table of contents file `/jupyterbook/_toc.yml` establishes the table of contents structure on the left-hand side of the web page.
-To include a markdown or Jupyter notebook file in the table of contents, you include the flag `- file:` followed by the path to the file *without* the file extension, as shown below:
+To include a markdown or Jupyter notebook file in the table of contents, you include the flag `- file:` followed by the file path *without* the file extension, as shown below:
 ```
 - file: notebooks/intro